-Margaret Searle invites you to participate in a seminar that will help your coaches with the intervention process for both general and special education students.
+Margaret Searle and Marilyn Swartz invite you to participate in a seminar that will help your coaches with the intervention process for both general and special education students.

 You will leave with practical ideas and procedures for implementing strength-based coaching meetings.

-Learn how to solve learning and behavior problems more efficiently by first focusing on root causes.
+Learn how to solve learning and behavior problems more efficiently by focusing on root causes.